NBISweden/data-submission-documentation/ENA/BGE-Alectoris-graeca/README.md

     </RECEIPT>
     ```
 #### Add assembly to umbrella
-* **Note:** Add the assembly project `PRJEB79727` when it has been submitted and made public, see [ENA docs](https://ena-docs.readthedocs.io/en/latest/faq/umbrella.html#adding-children-to-an-umbrella) on how to update.

 * Create [update.xml](./data/update.xml) and [umbrella_modified.xml](./data/umbrella_modified.xml)
 * The umbrella project seems to still be under embargo, so I changed the hold date to 2025-05-10 instead
 * Submit: